 Try to take your basic premise and turn it into a logline.
 A logline is a one-sentence summary of the main conflict, emotional hook, or plot line for your story.
 This really streamlines and focuses the story that you’re trying to tell.
 From there you can flesh this out into a treatment, which is a more detailed but still condensed version of the whole story.
 To do this, you can follow a set narrative structure.

 Narrative structure provides the structural framework that your story should follow and almost provides a literary to-do list for your narrative.
 It provides the building blocks for how and when the main story beats of a movie or TV show occur.
+If you can learn how to write beats in a script, you will create some brilliant work.
 So, what are the main narrative structures you can follow?
 Here’s a few of the most common:

 Using these structures can really help you flesh out an idea, and provide a roadmap for where to take your story.
 It may seem like using these could lead to your story becoming formulaic or feeling predictable, but if you use them properly, they can actually open up loads of opportunities to get creative.
 Most importantly though, using narrative structure will minimise the amount of time spent staring at a blank screen, because you always know what story beat or plot point needs to come next.